 For most people, heart rate and pulse rate are the same.
-However, heart rate and pulse rate are technically different because heart rate measures the rate of contractions of the heart, while pulse rate measures the rate at which blood pressure increases throughout the body.
-For individuals with specific heart conditions that result in the heart being unable to pump blood efficiently with each contraction, their pulse rate can be lower than their heart rate.
+However, the two are technically different: Heart rate measures the rate of contractions of the heart, while pulse rate measures the rate at which blood pressure increases throughout the body.
+In individuals with specific heart conditions that prevent the heart from pumping blood efficiently with each contraction, the pulse rate can be lower than the heart rate.
 But that is an exception.

-An apical pulse is the pulse over the top of the heart, as typically heard through a stethoscope with the patient lying on his or her left side.
-The heart beat consists of two distinct sounds — often referred to as "lub-dub" — and each lub-dub counts as a beat.
+The apical pulse is the pulse over the top of the heart, as typically heard through a stethoscope with the patient lying on his or her left side.
+The heartbeat consists of two distinct sounds — often referred to as "lub-dub" — and each lub-dub counts as a beat.
 The normal apical pulse rate of an adult is 60 to 100 beats.

-Short of performing an electrocardiogram, doctors find that apical pulse most accurate, non-invasive way of assessing cardiac health.
-The apical pulse provides information on count, rhythm, strength and equality of the heart.
+Short of performing an electrocardiogram, doctors find that taking the apical pulse is the most accurate, noninvasive way of assessing cardiac health.
+The apical pulse provides information on count, rhythm, strength and quality of the heart.

 What is an average pulse rate?

-A normal resting heart rate for adults ranges from 60 to 100 beats per minute (bpm).
-Women do tend to have a slightly higher heart rate, with the average resting heart rate in women is in the mid-70s, while it is only about 70 in men.
+A normal resting heart rate for adults ranges from 60 to 100 beats per minute (bpm), according to The Mayo Clinic.
+Women tend to have a slightly higher heart rate than men; the average resting heart rate in women is in the mid-70s, while it is only about 70 in men.
 This is primarily due to the fact that the male heart muscle is stronger.

-Other factors — including age, body size, fitness level, heart conditions, whether you're sitting or standing, medication, emotions and even air temperature — can impact the resting heart rate.
+Other factors can affect resting heart rate, too, including age, body size, fitness level, heart conditions, whether you're sitting or standing, medication, emotions, and even air temperature.